 - 1. Students who meet the admission requirements can take a 'University minor' without prior consent from the Examination Board.
 The 'University minors' are listed on the VU website. - 2.
-Students can take one of the following minors without prior consent from the Examination Board:
+Students can take one of the following 'Law Faculty minors' without prior consent from the Examination Board:

-Minor Civiel effect (only in Dutch) course code nr of EC Level
+Minor Civiel effect (only in Dutch)

+Name of unit of education course code nr of EC Level

 Aansprakelijkheidsrecht R_AansprHR 6 300

 Burgerlijk proces- en insolventierecht R_BurgPI 6 300

 Contractenrecht R_ContR 6 300

 Goederenrecht R_GoedR 6 300

 Recap: Europees recht R_RecER 6 200